 1973 April 1 – The Value Added Tax (VAT) system came into operation.
 All traders were required to register for it.

-1973 April 28 – The top of the 65 feet high Albert Memorial clock tower, built 1862-64 in the town centre, was partly damaged by fire.
+1973 April 28 – The top of the 65 feet high Albert Memorial clock tower, built 1862-64 in the town centre, was partly damaged by fire at about 1.00am.
+The fire-fighters were at the Memorial within two minutes of receiving a message about the fire, and they extinquished it in 10 minutes.
 The belfry and pinnacle were removed in late June after a second small fire.
 Unlike most residents, senior Hastings councillors and council officers did not like the Memorial because of the traffic management problems it caused, and they demolished it in late November 1973.
-Many people saw this as Hastings losing its symbolic heart.
+Many people saw this as Hastings needlessly losing its symbolic heart.

 1973 Sept 13 – Launch of the free newspaper Hastings News, the first weekly rival to the Hastings Observer for six decades.
 It was a low budget freesheet, originally published on Thursdays, two days before the Observer, forcing that complacent paper to try to improve its poor-quality reporting.
 The progressive News played an important role over th next decade in both giving voice to more liberal politics and inspiring cultural movements around the town.
 But it was bought by Senews in 1985, becoming part of the Observer group, although it retained its editorial independence until August 1990.